-26. What are the sanctions and remedies for non-compliance with data protection laws?
+26.What are the sanctions and remedies for non-compliance with data protection laws?

-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
-For more on enforcement of the GDPR, see Country Q&A, Data Protection in the EU: Overview: Question 26 and Practice Note, GDPR and DPA 2018: enforcement, sanctions and remedies (UK).
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
+For more on the GDPR's enforcement and applicable sanctions, see Country Q&A, Data Protection in the EU: Overview: Question 26 and Practice Note, Enforcement, Sanctions, and Remedies under the GDPR.

-The GDPR permits EU member states to specify penalties applicable to GDPR violations that are not subject to administrative fines under GDPR Article 83 (Article 84, GDPR).
-Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) imposes administrative sanctions up to EUR10 million on public bodies that violate specific GDPR provisions (Article 39(1), Data Protection Law).
-Data Protection Law Article 49(2) lists factors the Hellenic Data Protection Authority (HDPA) should consider when assessing administrative penalties.
+The GDPR permits EU member states to specify whether and to what extent supervisory authorities may impose administrative fines on public authorities and bodies (Article 83(7), GDPR).
+Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) makes use of this derogation and imposes administrative sanctions up to EUR10 million on public bodies that violate specific GDPR provisions (Article 39(1), Data Protection Law).
+Data Protection Law Article 39(2) lists factors the Hellenic Data Protection Authority (HDPA) should consider when assessing administrative penalties.
 The Data Protection Law does not address further administrative fines for private bodies.

-The Data Protection Law also imposes criminal penalties for specific personal data violations, including up to ten years' imprisonment and fines between EUR100,000 and EUR300,000 depending on the type and severity of the violation (Article 38, Data Protection Law.)
+In addition to the fines applicable under GDPR Article 83, the GDPR permits EU member states to specify penalties applicable to GDPR violations that are not subject to administrative fines under this article (Article 84, GDPR).
+The Data Protection Law imposes criminal penalties for specific personal data violations, including up to ten years' imprisonment and fines between EUR100,000 and EUR300,000 depending on the type and severity of the violation (Article 38, Data Protection Law).

-The HDPA has issued several enforcement decisions (in Greek).
-For more on key Greek enforcement actions relating to GDPR violations, see Practice Note, GDPR Enforcement Tracker by Country (EEA): Greece.
+For key Greek enforcement actions relating to GDPR violations, see Practice Note, GDPR Enforcement Tracker by Country (EEA): Greece.